USDA-FSA/fsa-design-system/guides/accessibility/tables.md

 layout: guide
 parent: "Accessibility"
 title: "Tables"
-intro: "When tables are used to show tabular data, the header cells that relate to the data cells need to be programatically linked.
+intro: "When tables are used to show tabular data, the header cells that relate to the data cells need to be programmatically linked.
 This makes table navigation for screen readers less painful."
 ---

 Simple tables can have 2 levels of headers.
 Each header cell should have `scope="col"` or `scope="row"`.

 Complex tables are tables with more than 2 levels of headers.
 Each header should be given a unique `id` and each data cell should have a `headers` attribute with each related header cells id listed.

-If a table has text associated with it, ensure the text is programatically linked to the table.
-This is ususally with a `<caption>` element.
+If a table has text associated with it, ensure the text is programmatically linked to the table.
+This is usually with a `<caption>` element.
 This element should be the first element under the `<table>` element.
 While a `caption` is not required, it can be very helpful to screen reader users navigating the page.
 A `caption` element is **strongly** encouraged on data tables as it gives context to the data.

 ## Testing